xeroxfiend/vanillajs-1-mini/README.md

 #### Instructions

 - Create a new file called `index.js`.
-- Add a `console.log()` so we can see if the script is running.
+- Add a `console.log('hello world')` so we can see if the script is running.
 - Open `index.html`
 - Inside the `<body>` tag, but after the `<main>` element, add a `<script>` tag to bring in your `index.js` file.
 - Open `index.html` in your web browser.
-  - Open the console and look for the `console.log()` from your Javascript file.
+  - Open the console and look for the `hello world` console log from your Javascript file.
 If it doesn't appear, check the file path in your `<script>` tag.

 #### Solution